arcs-njit-edu/docs/docs/faq/FAQs.md

     * For detail information please click [here](cluster_access.md).

 ??? question "Why can’t I log in to the HPC?"
     - It’s possible that your account is not activated on Wulver.
-Make sure to follow the instructions in [How do I get access to the Wulver HPC cluster?].
+Make sure to follow the instructions in [How do I get access to the Wulver HPC cluster?]().
 Once your account is created, you will receive a confirmation in your NJIT email.
     - Ensure that your UCID and password are correct.
     - If you are working off-campus, make sure to connect to NJIT VPN before logging into Wulver.
 Visit https://ist.njit.edu/vpn for more information on VPN installation.